Skip to Site HeaderSkip to Main ContentSkip to Footer

 • Keeping evening meals lighter and easier to digest

-This gives your stomach time to empty and reduces the chance of acid backing up while you sleep.
+This gives your body some time to digest before going to bed.
+It allows it to empty and reduces the chance of acid backing up while you sleep.

 If you want fewer flare ups and better sleep, start with adjustments that lower pressure on your stomach and support normal digestion.